VORPCORE/vorp_inventory-lua/README.md

 - Once everyone agrees to it make comments share ideas etc then it can be merged.

+- We can use this discussions page to speak about the developments https://github.com/VORPCORE/vorp_inventory-lua/discussions/categories/q-a

 this needs to be updated using the lattest inventory.